w-A-L-L-e/anykey-configurator/README.md

-Windows version is also nearly completed:
+Windows version is now also completed with installer added (we just need to sign the executable for easier distribution)

 <img width="414" alt="anykey_windows_june_2019_advanced" src="https://user-images.githubusercontent.com/710803/59970343-94a64d00-955b-11e9-8449-94b602a09505.PNG">